15 Cool 3D Printed Dice You Can Print At Home

 Monster Dice Tower Dragon

-The steampunk dragon design is undeniably cool, and the designer has ensured that the files come as both one large print and as two separate pieces so it can be easily printed on smaller 3D printers.
+The steampunk dragon design is an undeniably cool find, and the creator has ensured that the files come as both one large print and as two separate pieces so it can be easily printed on smaller 3D printers with the same results.

 While it is designed for larger dice like D20s, the print can be reduced in size by 60% to accommodate standard 10mm dice too.